Zscalar IP Sign In Check

 | extend Dummy = 1

-This query is designed to analyze sign-in logs and identify successful sign-ins that match specific IP addresses associated with Zscaler.
-Here's a simplified breakdown of what the query does:
+This KQL (Kusto Query Language) query is designed to analyze sign-in logs and correlate them with a list of IP address prefixes from Zscaler.
+Here's a simple breakdown of what the query does:

-1. Fetch Zscaler IPs: It retrieves a list of IP address prefixes from a Zscaler API endpoint.
-This data is in JSON format, and the query expands these prefixes into individual entries.
+Fetch Zscaler IP Prefixes: It retrieves a list of IP address prefixes from an external JSON source provided by Zscaler.
+This data is stored in a variable called

-4. Join Data: The query joins the sign-in logs with the Zscaler IP data using the dummy value, effectively mapping each sign-in attempt to all Zscaler IPs.
+Join Data: It performs a full outer join between the sign-in logs and the Zscaler IP prefixes using the dummy column.
+This effectively maps every sign-in attempt to all Zscaler IPs.

-5. Match IP Addresses: Finally, it filters the results to find sign-ins where the IP address matches one of the Zscaler IPs.
+Filter by IP Range: It filters the results to include only those sign-ins where the IP address falls within any of the Zscaler IP ranges.

 Details